Gaius-Augustus/Augustus/auxprogs/bam2wig/README.txt

 the following examples,

 a) ./bam2wig test.bam
-b) ./bam2wig -t "my_specified_track" -r chr3L test.bam
+b) ./bam2wig -t "my_specified_track" -r chr3L test.s.bam

-Example (b) can only be done if an index file for test.bam exists.
+Example (b) can only be done if an index file for test.s.bam exists.
-Do "samtools index test.bam" and a file "test.bam.bai" will be generated.
+Do "samtools index test.s.bam" and a file "test.s.bam.bai" will be generated.

 Tonatiuh Pena
-15-June-2012
+17-June-2012